mathieu-benoit/mathieu-benoit.github.io/content/posts/2022/10/grpc-health-probes.md

     --num-nodes=4 \
     --release-channel=rapid
 ```
-_Note: the default version of [GKE in rapid channel has now been 1.24 for a while](https://cloud.google.com/kubernetes-engine/docs/release-notes-rapid)._
+_Note: as of now, the default version of [GKE in rapid channel is 1.24](https://cloud.google.com/kubernetes-engine/docs/release-notes-rapid)._

 From there, let's deploy the Online Boutique sample with the gRPC health probes experimental variation.